-The 219 yards are the second-highest of his career, his Big Ten single-game high and the most for an IU running back in a B1G game since Levron Williams ran for 251 at Michigan State on Nov.
+The 219 yards were the fourth-highest of his career and the most for an IU running back in a B1G game since Levron Williams ran for 251 at Michigan State on Nov.
 10, 2001.

 The Hawkeyes came into the game seventh in the nation in rush defense, allowing 92.3 yards, 2.9 yards per carry and two total rushing TDs.